Devon County Council: Responsibilities for services

 Devon County Council's responsibilities include schools, social care for the elderly and vulnerable, road maintenance, libraries and trading standards.
-It is the largest employer in Devon, employing over 20,000 people, and has the largest minor road length (7,373 mi — 2014) of any UK local authority; major roads are managed by Highways England.
+It is the largest employer in Devon, employing over 20,000 people, and has the largest minor road length (7,373 mi — 2014) of any UK local authority; major roads are managed by National Highways.
+Devon County Council leads DevonBus, an Enhanced Partnership covering the county, with the purpose of improving the bus network and creating a unified brand for buses in the county.
 Devon County Council appoints eleven members to the Devon and Somerset Fire and Rescue Authority.
 The Office for National Statistics estimated that the mid-2014 population of the non-metropolitan area of Devon was 765,302, which is the largest in the South West England region.